luathebee/arcana5etools/README.md

 #### Other types of fluff entries
 "inset", "quote" and "insetReadaloud" are entries that usually pop arround in the bestiary as well, like the dialogs between that elf and dwarf here and there.
 For this it usually comes in hand to look for reference in the RendererDemo, since everyhting in there is an "entries" type.
 Footnotes are also needed for the sidebad information.
 It can be found at the rendererdemo.

+### 4. Uploading and Testing
+To check if everything is working properly, upload the Json to the homebrew and check to see if everything is displaying properly.

+##### Possible Issues
+If the file doesn't even load it's probably a Json structure issue.
+If the file shows on the manager, but the section loads forever, it's probably a scheme error with tags, alignment, skills, or entries.
+Then, it's best to test things on the renderer demo to find the issue.

+### 5. Commiting/Pushing to Github.
+Working properly, you could commit or push to github and move on to the next spot.